 Our designated Copyright Agent for notices of copyright infringement and counter-notices is:

 Aperture Education, LLC

 The Services may contain links to third-party websites or resources.
 Aperture Education does not endorse and is not responsible or liable for their availability, accuracy, the related content, products, or services.
 You are solely responsible for your use of any such websites or resources.

-THE SERVICES AND RELATED SOFTWARE ARE PROVIDED “AS IS,” AT YOUR OWN RISK, WITHOUT EXPRESS OR IMPLIED WARRANTY OR CONDITION OF ANY KIND.
+EXCEPT FOR THE EXPLICIT WARRANTIES HEREIN, THE SERVICES AND RELATED SOFTWARE ARE PROVIDED “AS IS,” AT YOUR OWN RISK, WITHOUT EXPRESS OR IMPLIED WARRANTY OR CONDITION OF ANY KIND.
 WE ALSO DISCLAIM ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT.
 Aperture Education will have no responsibility for any harm to your computer system, loss or corruption of data, or other harm that results from your access to or use of the Services.
 Some states do not allow the types of disclaimers in this paragraph, so they may not apply to you.

 Limitation of Liability